Kotlin/KEEP/proposals/context-receivers.md

 extension methods.
 Using clauses have a lot in common with context receivers.

 `using` always works together with some `given`.
-Given instance defines a value of a certain type, which compiler can further use to generate an implicit argument for the calls with context parameter of this certain type.
+Given instance defines a value of a certain type, which compiler can further use to generate an implicit argument for calls with context parameter of this type.
-Meanwhile, a context parameter is defined with a using clause.
+Meanwhile, a context parameter is defined with a `using` clause.

 ```scala
 // Can be called only in the scope with the given of Ordering[Person] type